diegodallabt/diegodallabt/README.md

 - 👨‍🎓 Graduated in computer science from UNIOESTE (Universidade Estadual do Oeste do Paraná)
 - 💻 I currently work as a Mobile Developer at UTMIfy.
 - 🚀 Flutter Enthusiast
-- ⚙️ Working in System Design UI Package for Flutter.
+- ⚙️ Working in mvvm_cli package for Flutter.

 ## 🤖 Technologies I use:
 <div style="display: inline_block">